pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 [Tutorial Menu](https://github.com/pslucas0212/RedHat-Satellite-VM-Provisioning-to-vSphere-Tutorial)

 In this tutorial we will finish setting up both Satellite and VMWare for provisioning VMs from Satellite.
-Throughout the tutorial we will mixu up the using the Satellite console GUI and the command line so that you get familiar with using both.
+Throughout the tutorial we will use both the Satellite console GUI and the command line for setting and configure our Satellite environment so that you get familiar with using both.

 When we installed and configured Satellite, the domain example.com was added to the default organization and location.
-We need to add the domain to the Operations Department organizaiton and the moline location.
+We need to add the domain to the Operations Department organization and the moline location.

 On the Satellite Console chose Administer -> Locations from the left side navigation bar.
 ![Administer -> Locations](/images/sat34.png)